Music: Intent, Implementation and Impact

 At Beckermet CE Primary School our intention is to make Music an enjoyable learning experience for all our children.
 The Music curriculum gives our children the freedom to be creative in a number of different ways.

-Through our scheme (Charanga Music School) and topic work, pupils have the opportunity to perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions.
+Through our scheme, Kapow Music, and topic work, pupils have the opportunity to perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions.

 Teachers with specialisms are not constrained by the scheme and are encouraged to use their own skills, if they wish to do so, to cover the objectives within their year group.